Sugar. Everyone is talking about it.

-I refrain from getting on my soap box about the plethora of other nasty ingredients in the above treat so I will just point out the two forms of sugar that keeps dogs beggin’ for more.
-Here we have sugar as the sixth ingredient and corn syrup as the ninth.
+I refrain from getting on my soap box about the plethora of other nasty ingredients in the above treats, so I will just point out the two forms of sugar that keep dogs beggin’ for more: sugar and corn syrup…

-My last example is Beneful.
-Just one example of the many sugar laden dog foods on the market today.
+My last example is Beneful, just one example of the many sugar-laden dog foods on the market today.
 This food is also a top seller and marketed to small dogs.
-Behold the benefits of Beneful.
-I myself can’t find any benefits to feeding this frankenfood but you be the judge.
+I myself can’t find any benefits to feeding this frankenfood, but you be the judge.

 So what is so wrong about feeding your dog sugar?
 Plenty.

-Processed foods are made with hydrogenated oils, cheap ingredients, refined flours and you guessed it, sugar.
-Sugar had one sole purpose in refined foods and that is to sweeten.
+Processed foods are made with hydrogenated oils, cheap ingredients, refined flours, and you guessed it, sugar.
+Sugar has one sole purpose in refined foods – to sweeten.
 Most refined foods have little to offer nutritionally because they are depleted of fiber, minerals, high quality proteins, healthy fats, and live enzymes.

-Oscars intake of refined sugars were depleting his body of Calcium, magnesium, potassium, and minerals it needed to metabolize the sugars he was consuming on a daily basis.
-This cycle of sickness placed a huge burden on Oscars organs, bones, skin and teeth.
-After about six months on a holistic, sugar free food, Oscar was seizure free, looking great, and full of energy.
+Oscar’s intake of refined sugars were depleting his body of calcium, magnesium, potassium, and minerals it needed to metabolize the sugars he was consuming on a daily basis.
+This cycle of sickness placed a huge burden on Oscar’s organs, bones, skin, and teeth.
+After about six months on a holistic, sugar-free diet, Oscar was seizure free, looking great, and full of energy.

 Sugar cane, the plant that white sugar is refined from, is a healthy snack.
 When you refine the sugar cane into white sugar crystals and syrups, it turns sugar cane into a substance depleted of it’s life force, vitamins, enzymes, and minerals resulting in a toxic white mess.

-I refer to any chemically laden dog food or treat as “doggie crack” Researchers have proved that our brains light up from sugar the same way they do for drugs like cocaine.
-So the next time you see any dog food or treats with any kind of sugar or sugar derivative like syrups, dextrose, sucrose or fructose.
-Um, just say no.
+I refer to any chemically-laden dog food or treat as “doggie crack” Researchers have proven that our brains light up from sugar the same way they do from drugs like cocaine.
+So the next time you see any dog food or treats with any kind of sugar or sugar derivative like syrups, dextrose, sucrose or fructose, just say no.